canonical/observability/terraform/modules/mimir-ha/README.md

 - [s3-integrator](https://github.com/canonical/s3-integrator): facade for S3 storage configurations.
 - [self-signed-certificates](https://github.com/canonical/self-signed-certificates-operator): certificates operator to secure traffic with TLS.

-This Terraform module deploys Mimir in its [microservices mode](https://grafana.com/docs/mimir/latest/setup/deployment/#microservices-mode), which runs each one of the required roles in distinct processes.
-[See](https://discourse.charmhub.io/t/topic/15484) to understand more about Mimir roles.
+This Terraform module deploys Mimir in its [microservices mode](https://grafana.com/docs/mimir/latest/references/architecture/deployment-modes/#microservices-mode), which runs each one of the required roles in distinct processes.

 > [!NOTE]